rust-lang/book/src/ch17-01-futures-and-syntax.md

 }
 ```

-Writing that out by hand would be tedious and error-prone—especially when making
+Writing that out by hand would be tedious and error-prone, especially when
-changes to code later.
-Async Rust creates that state machine for us, and it
+making changes to code later.
+Instead, async Rust creates and manages the state
-really is an `enum` like this, just an anonymous one you don’t have to name.
-As
+machine data structures for us.
+(If you’re wondering: yep, the normal borrowing
-a result, the normal rules around data structures all apply, including for
-borrowing and ownership.
-Happily, the compiler also handles checking that for
+and ownership rules around data structures all apply.
+Happily, the compiler also
-us, and has good error messages.
-We will work through a few of those later in
+handles checking those for us, and has good error messages.
+We will work through
-the chapter!

-Once all of that compilation work is done, though, we need a runtime to actually
-poll the futures, coordinate between different futures as they hand off control
-at await points, and even provide async versions of common functionality like
-file or network I/O.
+a few of those later in the chapter!)

-Now we can understand why the compiler was stopping us in Listing 17-2 (before
+Now we can understand why the compiler stopped us from making `main` itself an
-we added the `trpl::block_on` function).
-The `main` function is not `async`—and
+async function in Listing 17-3.
+If `main` were an async function, something else
-it really cannot be: if it were, something would need to call `poll()` on
+would need to call `poll()` on whatever `main` returned, but main is the
-whatever `main` returned!
-Instead, we use the `trpl::block_on` function, which
+starting point for the program!
+Instead, we use the `trpl::block_on` function,
-polls the `Future` returned by `hello` until it returns `Ready`.
-Every
+which sets up a runtime and polls the `Future` returned by `hello` until it
+returns `Ready`.

-async program in Rust has at least one place where it sets up an executor and
+Every async program in Rust has at least one place where it sets up a runtime and
-executes code.

-> Note: Under the hood, Rust uses *generators* so that it can hand off control
-> between different functions.
-These are an implementation detail, though, and
+executes the futures.
+Those runtimes also often supply async versions of common
+functionality like file or network I/O.

+> Note: We have skipped over some interesting implementation details in this
-> you never have to think about it when writing Rust.
+> discussion, because you should not have to think about them when writing Rust.
->
-> The loop as written also wouldn’t compile, because it doesn’t actually satisfy
-> the contract for a `Future`.
-In particular, `hello_fut` is not *pinned*
-> with the `Pin` type and we did not pass along a `Context` argument.
-We will
-> see a little more about `Pin` later in the chapter, but we will not dig into
-> `Context` because you will not normally need them for working with futures in
-> day-to-day Rust code.
 >
 > If you want to understand how things work “under the hood,” though, the
 > official [_Asynchronous Programming in Rust_][async-book] book covers them: